aroelke/mtg-workstation/README.md

 This program depends on the following:
  - Google JSON library, GSON, which can be found at https://code.google.com/p/google-gson/
  - JIDE Common Layer, which can be found at http://www.jidesoft.com/products/oss.htm
- - Java Operator Overloading, which can be found at https://github.com/amelentev/java-oo
+ - Java Operator Overloading, which can be found at https://github.com/amelentev/java-oo (not a Maven dependency; I installed it into Eclipse)